Our forest and botanical garden

 Zazamalala is a private nature reserve in western Madagascar.
-It is located along the National Route 35 between the capital Antananarivo and the beach at the city of Morondava.
-Zazamalala Is easily accessible all-year round.
+Zazamalala is easily accessible year-round along RN35, about 35 km (21,748 miles) from the beach at the city of Morondava.
+From the Morondava airport to Zazamalala takes 35 minutes by car.

 Our vision